v-khdumi/Ghost-Release-Uploader/README.md

 # Ghost-Release-Uploader
 An Azure Function that is triggered when new release of Ghost is out.
-The files of the new Ghost release will be downloaded and merged into the [RadoslavGatev/Ghost-Azure](https://github.com/RadoslavGatev/Ghost-Azure) repository.
+The files of the release will be downloaded and merged into the [RadoslavGatev/Ghost-Azure](https://github.com/RadoslavGatev/Ghost-Azure) repository.
 ## Installation
 1. Deploy to the Ghost-Release-Uploader an Azure Function App
 2. Add the following Application Settings with their corresponding values